 Communication with me: Please contact me through Blackboard Messages or email.
-To contact me through Blackboard, go to BB Messages on the navigation bar on the left and you will be able to find my name to send me a message.
-Please allow 24 hours for me to get back to you once you have emailed me if it is during the week.
-I may periodically check email over the weekend, but please do not expect a response until the following Monday.
+To contact me through Blackboard, go to Bb Messages on the navigation bar on the left and you will be able to find my name to send me a message.
+Please allow 24 hours for me to get back to you once you have emailed/messaged me.

-If you have a specific question on a homework problem, you can click "message my instructor" in MyOpenMath.
-This will send me a link to the problem and is preferably to emailing about a specific problem.
+Message My Instructor in MOM: If you have a specific question on a homework problem, you can click "message my instructor" in MyOpenMath.
+This will send me a link to the problem and is preferable to emailing me about a specific problem.

-Calendar: You will find a one-page calendar with the topics, required activities and due dates for each week of the semester under the Course Schedule on the left task bar in BB.
-I strongly encourage you to print this out during the 1st week of classes and use it as a reference each week so you don't miss any due dates.
+Calendar: You will find a one-page calendar with the topics, required activities and due dates for each week of the semester under the Important Due Dates on the left task bar in Bb.
+I strongly encourage you to print this out during the 1st day of classes and use it as a reference each week so you don't miss any due dates.